IdeaCore/Titanium-Parse-Module-PreReleases/README.md

 Latest Updates:
+- Version 3.0Pre0.31: Fixed Push Notifications for iOS Unsubscribe From Channel
 - Version 3.0Pre0.3: Fixed iOS Module not compiling with Titanium 2.0.
 Refactored Facebook Utils Code.

 PreRelease Versions, Examples, and Documentation for the Titanium Parse Module.